Profile

 1. 1

-To make the shortcrust pastry, mix the flour and salt in a bowl.
-Add the egg and the cold butter cut into small cubes, then quickly knead everything into a smooth dough.
-Shape into a ball, wrap in cling film, and chill in the fridge for at least 30 minutes.
+For the shortcrust pastry, mix the flour and salt in a bowl.
+Add the egg and cold butter cut into small pieces, then work everything quickly into a smooth dough.
+Knead only until it comes together so the pastry stays short and tender.

 2. 2